I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 You only pay the agent if they find you a buyer.
 If you find a buyer yourself during the fixed period, you won’t have to pay anything to the estate agent.

 The typical estate agent fee for sole agency is 1-2%.

 - Sole selling rights agreement – this type of agreement is very similar to ‘Sole agency’, only difference is that you still have to pay the agent if you find a buyer yourself during the fixed period.

-- Multi-agency agreement – this is when your permitted to use multiple estate agents to help market and sell your property.
+- Multi-agency agreement – this is when you’re permitted to use multiple estate agents to help market and sell your property.

 Quick house sales for cash

-I’d be amiss if I didn’t throw this controversial curve-ball; the option of selling your home to a specialist “Quick House Sale” company, also commonly known as ‘We buy any house’ companies.
+I’d be woefully remiss if I didn’t throw this controversial curve-ball; the option of selling your home to a specialist “Quick House Sale” company, also commonly known as ‘We buy any house’ companies.

 It’s certainly not an option for everyone (99% of people), but if you’re particularly

 desperate eager for a quick cash sale and don’t mind selling for below market value (approx 80% – 90% below), then you could wrap this up quickly by going straight to a Quick House Sale company.